d46/intercom-assignment/readme.md

 <img src="/assets/binary2d.jpg" width="450">

+## Binary Search 2D and Scaled x10 Lat Lon

+To understanding the balance of between searching range and the rate of customers size within the area, tried to scale latitude longitude ranges.

+Basically increasing the range of latitudes and longitudes, will cause to draw more closer squares to the circle and filter the un-wanted customers out of the range.

+We were draw squares onto unit distances.
+So minimum square were 111km.
+Scaling x10 lat and lon allow us to draw 11km squares.
+Look conculusion for more details.

+Complexity:

+`Θ(log 3600 + 1800) + (Θ(N) * Θ(H))`

 ## Migrations

 Under the `data-source`, I made a `migration` directory to change data-structre for given customers file.